FAQ

 Fire Danger Ratings (FDRs) describe the potential level of danger should a bushfire start, based on factors like the weather and the types of vegetation in an area.
 They are issued daily and provide important information so you can take action to protect yourself and others from the potentially dangerous impacts of a bushfire.
 The higher the FDR, the more severe a bushfire is expected to be.

-For more information about Fire Danger Ratings visit dfes.wa.gov.au/site/bushfire/prepare.html#fire-danger-ratings
+For more information about Fire Danger Ratings and what each rating means, visit the Fire Danger Ratings page on the DFES website

 How can I find Total Fire Bans?

-You can find Total Fire Bans by clicking on the Filter button on Emergency WA and switching on the relevant map.
+You can find Total Fire Bans by clicking on the Total Fire Ban icon on Emergency WA.

 You can also: